ices-eg/ICES-VMS-and-Logbook-Data-Call/Description_of_Changes.md

 3. Data QC report (optional):

-   - Both versions generate a QC report to check the number of NAs and record types for each field in Table 1 and Table 2.
+   - The workflow generates a QC report to check the number of NAs and record types for each field in Table 1 and Table 2.
-   - The new code uses the `gt` package to create formatted tables for the QC report, while the original code does not include this formatting.
+   - The revised code uses the `gt` package to create formatted tables for this QC report.

 ## 4_plot_data.R